Discovering what's new from the world's equipment leader

-Peter and Olaf Harken founded Harken more than 50 years ago in the Great Lakes region of Wisconsin.
-Since then it has grown and from a small laboratory born “in the backyard” it has become an international reality present all over the world.
-Harken products are a “must” in events such as the America’s Cup, Ocean Race, Vendée Globe, the Olympics, Maxi and TP52 circuits and in the vast majority of one-design classes.
+Peter and Olaf Harken more than 50 years ago founded Harken in the Great Lakes region of Wisconsin.
+Since then it has grown and from a small workshop born “in the backyard” it has become an international reality present all over the world.
+Harken products are a “must” in events such as the America’s Cup, Ocean Race, Vendée Globe, Olympics the Maxi and TP52 circuits, and in the vast majority of one-design classes.

-Harken blocks, rails, winches, winders and hydraulic systems are now on board all kinds of boats: from the smallest drift to the largest megayacht.
-From the custom ones, to those made in large series.
+Harken blocks, rails, winches, furlers, and hydraulic systems are now aboard every kind of boat-from the smallest drift to the largest megayacht.
+From custom ones, to those made in large series.

-Harken Inc. has its headquarters in Pewaukee, Wisconsin where there is also one of its two production units, the second is in Limido Comasco, a few kilometers from Como.
-In the USA is concentrated the realization of the deck equipment, in the second one, Harken Italy, that of the winches.
-With a careful look towards the future, Harken has built modern and efficient plants with the consequent assumption not only of ownership, but also of production responsibility and quality control.
-Using sophisticated equipment and highly trained technical staff, optimizing workflows and exploiting the constant influx of innovative ideas coming from its engineers, Harken has always shown a constant growth in the market, the ability to adapt positively to changing economic circumstances.
+With a keen eye toward the future, Harken has built modern and efficient factories resulting in the assumption not only of ownership but also of production responsibility and quality control.
+By utilizing sophisticated equipment and highly trained technical staff, optimizing workflows, and taking advantage of the constant influx of innovative ideas coming from its engineers, Harken has consistently exhibited steady growth in the marketplace, the ability to adapt positively to changing economic conditions.

 Both the U.S. headquarters and Harken Italy headquarters are ISO 9001:2015 certified.

-The distribution network is present in 48 countries, while the commercial companies directly controlled by Harken Inc. are based in Australia, France, New Zealand, Poland, Sweden, England and the United States (Rhode Island, California and Florida).
+The distribution network is present in 48 countries, while it is the trading companies directly controlled by Harken Inc. are based in Australia, France, New Zealand, Poland, Sweden, England and the United States (Rhode Island, California and Florida).

-In 2019 and 2020 Harken made the first products dedicated to the industrial world: CMC Clutch is a multifunctional equipment for rope ascent and descent operations; Ninja is the first single rope foot elevator with double cam, based on our nautical choke Cam-Matic.
-In addition, Harken Industrial recently completed strategic operations with the acquisitions of Illinois-based Elevated Safety and Cascade Rescue in Sand Point, Idaho.
+In 2019 and 2020, Harken released its first products dedicated to the industrial world: CMC Clutch is a multifunctional equipment for ascent and descent operations on ropes; Ninja is the first single-rope foot elevator with double cam, based on our Cam-Matic nautical choke.
+In addition, Harken Industrial recently completed strategic transactions with the acquisitions of Illinois-based Elevated Safety and Cascade Rescue of Sand Point, Idaho.